mcgrathcoutinho/ERCXP/src/token/ERC20/extensions/ERC4626/ExplainERC4626.md

  - The ERC4626 contract by OZ describes the specific cases at the top of the contract.
 Make sure you go through them.
  - Numerous issues arise based on how fees and strategies are implemented in the logic of the protocol, thus the tradeoffs/assumptions are external.
  - Inflation attacks, missing slippage protection and first depositor issues are very common when it comes to vaults.
 Make sure to go through them once the logic is implemented for fees/strategies.
- - Incorrect calculations can occur when converting to shares/assets if the decimal offset is not considered.
-Several tokens have 6 decimals or some even have 24 decimals.
-Overriding decimalOffset() to ensure the decimals() of the vault are aligned is crucial.
+ - A decimals offset allows to directly tune the profitability of the inflation attack by increasing the amount of decimal places to represent the shares beyond that of the underlying token.
+Thus, using it is crucial.
  - Check [Security Considerations](https://eips.ethereum.org/EIPS/eip-4626#security-considerations)
  - Section will be updated as necessary